British Empire: Legacy

-Political boundaries drawn by the British did not always reflect homogeneous ethnicities or religions, contributing to conflicts in formerly colonised areas.
-The British Empire was responsible for large migrations of peoples (see also: Commonwealth diaspora).
-Millions left the British Isles, with the founding settler colonist populations of the United States, Canada, Australia and New Zealand coming mainly from Britain and Ireland.
-Millions of people moved between British colonies, with large numbers of South Asian people emigrating to other parts of the empire, such as Malaysia and Fiji, and Overseas Chinese people to Malaysia, Singapore and the Caribbean; about half of all modern immigration to the Commonwealth nations continues to occur between them.
-The demographics of the United Kingdom changed after the Second World War owing to immigration to Britain from its former colonies.
+Political boundaries drawn by the British did not always reflect homogeneous ethnicities or religions, contributing to conflicts in formerly colonised areas, such as Nigeria and the Indian sub-continent.
+The British Empire fostered large migrations of peoples in the Commonwealth diaspora, and millions of people left the British Isles, with the founding settler-colonist populations of the United States, Canada, Australia and New Zealand coming largely from Britain and Ireland.
+Millions of people moved between British colonies, with large numbers of South Asian people emigrating to other parts of the empire, such as Malaysia and Fiji, and Overseas Chinese people moving to Malaysia, Singapore and the Caribbean; about half of all modern immigration to Commonwealth countries is from other Commonwealth countries.
+The demographics of the United Kingdom changed after the Second World War owing to immigration to Britain from remaining and former British colonies.

-In the 19th century, innovation in Britain led to revolutionary changes in manufacturing, the development of factory systems, and the growth of transportation by railway and steamship.
-Debate has also occurred as to what extent the Industrial Revolution, originating from the United Kingdom, was facilitated by or dependent on imperialism.
-British colonial architecture, such as in churches, railway stations and government buildings, can be seen in many cities that were once part of the British Empire; Western technologies and architecture had been globalised in part due to the Empire's military and administrative requirements.
-Integration of former colonies into the global economy was also a major legacy.
-The British choice of system of measurement, the imperial system, continues to be used in some countries in various ways.
-The convention of driving on the left-hand side of the road has been retained in much of the former empire.
+In the 19th century innovation in Britain led to revolutionary changes in manufacturing, the development of factory systems, and the growth of transportation by railway and steamship.
+Scholars debate as to what extent the Industrial Revolution, originating from the United Kingdom, was facilitated by or dependent on imperialism.
+British colonial architecture, such as in churches, railway-stations and government buildings, survives in many cities that were once part of the British Empire; Western technologies and architecture were globalised in part due to the Empire's military and administrative requirements.
+Integration of former colonies into the global economy was also a major legacy of empire.
+The British system of measurement, the imperial system, continues in use in some countries in various ways.
+The convention of driving on the left-hand side of the road prevails in much of the former empire.

-The Westminster system of parliamentary democracy has served as the template for the governments of many former colonies, and English common law for legal systems.
+The Westminster system of parliamentary democracy has served as a template for the constitutional basis of many former colonies, and English common law underlies many Commonwealth legal systems.
 It has been observed that almost every former colony that emerged as an independent democratic state is a former British colony, though this correlation greatly declines in strength after 30 years of an ex-colony's independence.
 International commercial contracts are often based on English common law.
 The British Judicial Committee of the Privy Council still serves as the highest court of appeal for twelve former colonies.